-Construction and demolition debris is uncontaminated solid waste resulting from the construction, remodeling, repair and demolition of utilities, structures and roads; and uncontaminated solid waste resulting from land clearing.
-Such waste includes, but is not limited to:
+Construction and demolition (C&D) debris is waste resulting from the construction, remodeling, repair and demolition of structures, buildings and roads.
+Such waste includes construction waste, demolition waste and excavated material* and may include, but is not limited to the following:

 - wood (including painted, treated and coated wood and wood products)